 I'd have to say this is probably the question I get asked most.
 Second to the popular question now, "Do you guys have a date?"
 Either way, I decided to propose in a way that would really surprise her.
 I may have lost a little bit of romance in the approach but surprised she was!
 Ever since we met, I started drawing hand made cards for her.
 She loved it so much we started drawing cards for our family and friends for Holidays and Birthdays.
 So since I knew it would have meaning, I hand drew her six cards that spelled out "Kelly Heck Will You Marry Me?"
 Each one containing it's own pun off of each of the key words.
 With each card I also bought her a dozen roses.

 While she was away...

-at a meeting, I snuck into the house and setup each card with it's dozen of roses, 5 cameras and one special card which I hung around my dog's neck to greet Kelly when she got home to tell her that she was being adopted permanently.
+I snuck into the house and setup each card with a dozen roses.
+I hung a card around my dog's neck to greet Kelly when she got home to tell her that she was being adopted permanently.
 It wasn't until the "Marry" card came out did she really know what was going on.
-A huge smile came across her face and some small tears welled up in her eyes.
+A huge smile came across her face.
 Once the last card came out to ask the question, I went down on one knee and ask her to marry me.
 Lucky for me she said yes!
 So with 2 of 6 dozen roses in hand, we went to share the good news with our parents where Kelly gave each of the mom's one of the dozen roses to share in the celebration.
 Naturally we got plenty of photos at each of the parent's houses and have quite a day to remember.